Reviews You Can Rely On

 Credit: Steven Tata

-The Ryze Tello is the best drone at its price on the market.
-It's not quite capable of producing cinematic footage, but it is perfect for honing your pilot skills and for kids that want a fun flying toy.
+The DJI Tello is the best drone at its price on the market.
+It's not quite capable of producing cinematic footage, but it is perfect for honing your pilot skills and for kids who want a fun flying toy.